microsoft/pxt-adafruit/docs/projects/a1-display.md

 . . # . .`);
 ```

-Once you are done coding, don't forget to run your code with the Play button.

 ## Step 2

 Add a [pause](/reference/basic/pause) to wait and [clear screen](/reference/basic/clearScreen) to turn off the LEDs.